rand12345/Maxim178xx-ESP32-Arduino/README.md

 ## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under conditional non-commercial license.
+See the LICENCE.md file for details.

 ## Contact 📧